Key Points

 UKVI · Home Office · GRO Route ASingapore

-ICA · MOM · ACRA Route BNew Zealand
+ICA · MOM · ACRA Route B CheckNew Zealand

-Immigration New Zealand · Department of Internal Affairs Route BPhilippines
+Immigration New Zealand · Department of Internal Affairs Route B CheckPhilippines

 Pricing for Family Register

 Standard Package and Translation-Only OptionsTwo pricing plans are available for family register apostille and certified translation.
-For overseas submissions, the Country-Specific Standard Package (¥77,000) uses a unified price across all 5 countries.
+For overseas submissions, the Country-Specific Standard Package (¥77,000+, tax included where applicable) uses a standard fee shared across all 5 countries.

 My passport name and family register name don't match.
 Will this be a problem?